 A Garden Obelisk adds beauty and height to your garden and landscape, in addition to being plant support.
-I have been swooning over them for years and since we had a little extra time on our hands this summer I thought why not make a few.
-A friend gave me an ivy plant with a small powder-coated wrought iron trellis and I have enjoyed it for years.
-At the end of this post, I have a fun new project I think you might enjoy it too.
-It is an adorable DIY wooden yard skeleton.
-It is now in my obelisk garden until the end of the month.
+I have been swooning over them for years, and since we had a little extra time on our hands this summer, I thought, why not make a few.

 We enjoy our garden and yard all year since we live in Florida.
 I decided to top my obelisk with solar lights since it starts getting dark too early in the fall.
-Last year we build a garden trellis and we made DIY wooden lanterns with solar lights.

 I have enjoyed them every day of the year.
 You can find how to make a garden trellis in this earlier post.

 This post contains affiliate links.
-This means that if you purchase from one of these links I will make a small commission, but rest assured you will not pay more for any products.
+This means that if you purchase from one of these links, I will make a small commission, but rest assured, you will not pay more for any products.

 How to Build Obelisks

-My first consideration was making the obelisk so it would coordinate with the other items in the garden such as our trellis, lanterns, and the flower box and shutters.
+My first consideration was making the obelisk coordinate with the other items in the garden, such as our trellis, lanterns, and the flower box and shutters.
 We built the gorgeous brackets from a leftover fence post.
-We build a floating deck and garden hose holder that all coordinate as well.

 Building the obelisk with the same type of wood and in the same style was my goal.
-So I set to work trying to find the same solar lights as I used in the lanterns for last year.
-The globe is crackled glass and they cast an amazing dreamy patterned glow.
+So I set to find the same solar lights as I used in the lanterns for last year.

-To begin building your own super easy obelisk gather your tools and materials.
+To begin building your own super easy obelisk, gather your tools and materials.

 Materials to Build an Obelisk